YoungNyamkondiwa/alx-system_engineering-devops/0x00-shell_basics/README.md

-"cp -u *html .." script that copies all the HTML files from the current working directory to the parent "mv /[A-Z]* /tmp/u" move upper or mv [[:upper:]]* /tmp/u "rm *~"a script that deletes all files in the current working directory that end with the character
+"cp -u *html .." script that copies all the HTML files from the current working directory to the parent "mv /[A-Z]* /tmp/u" move upper or mv [[:upper:]]* /tmp/u "rm *~"a script that deletes all files in the current working directory that end with the character "mkdir -p /welcome/to/school" script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory